tpoisot/DataSharingPaper/DataSharing-MS.md

 ## A proxy to your science

-Datasets are a mean for people to get familiar with what you do.
+Datasets are an alternative means by which people can discover the research that you do.
 There is evidence showing that data availability improves reproducibility and adequate communication of results [@Ince2012].
 Similarly, in some fields, releasing computer code under open source licenses [@Vandewalle2012] or